-en e Í On behalf of the teachers and staff of Haysville Middle School, I would like to welcome you to a new school year.
+On behalf of the teachers and staff of Haysville Middle School, I am excited to welcome you to a new school year and the opportunity to learn and grow as a student and person!
 We recognize that this is both an exciting and challenging time for you as you develop interests, attitudes, and personal standards that will direct your behavior in the years ahead.
-We want to provide you with the best education that we can; however, this cannot be done without your help.
-One way you can help is by accepting responsibility for your education by making a commitment to attend school daily, completing assignments on time, and behaving appropriately.
+We want to provide you with the best education possible; however, this cannot be done without your help.
+One way you can help is by embracing personal responsibility for your education by making a commitment to attend school daily, completing assignments on time, and treating others with respect, dignity and empathy.
 In doing so, you are also making your transition from the grade school to the secondary setting a successful one.

-Water in the second X Y. X X The first step in accepting this responsibility is to become familiar with this agenda book.
-It provides information on rules, procedures, activities and services at our school.
+The first step in embracing this responsibility is to become familiar with this document.
+It provides information on expectations, procedures, activities and services at our school.
 I encourage you to read this handbook carefully and discuss it with your parents.
-All students and parent/guardians are responsible for knowing the contents of this handbook.
-We also believe the student agenda is a valuable study skills tool.
-By consistently using the agenda book daily to record assignments, projects, and tasks, you will find yourself more successful with the academic challenges you will face.
-Marine & No. 34.
-Numeron 24.
-1. 1 A. R WINE A We want your time with us at the middle school to be enjoyable as well as educational.
+All students and parents/guardians are responsible for knowing the contents of this handbook.

+We want your time with us at the middle school to be enjoyable as well as educational.
 Our concern for you goes beyond your academic success, so if there is any way we can be of assistance to you throughout the upcoming school year, please let us know.
-A BANK WIND Respectfully, Dr. Michael Maurer, Principal 97.
-19
+Again, we are looking forward to a great year as we partner with our students, parents and the community in helping you learn, grow, and reach your goals!